 This course is an applied study of the design, installation, troubleshooting, repair, and operation of both direct and alternating current systems.
-Topics include lead acid and nickel cadmium battery maintenance; wiring; control circuits; switches; indicators; electrical power generation and control; circuit protection devices; and other electrical systems likely encountered by an aircraft maintenance technician.
-This course meets the requirements of Federal Aviation Regulation (FAR) Part 147, Appendix D; Section II: Subjects A & C. This course is intended for students majoring in Aviation Maintenance Technology or those seeking a Federal Aviation Administration (FAA) Mechanics Certificate with Powerplant rating.
+Topics include lead acid and nickel cadmium battery maintenance; wiring; control circuits; switches; indicators; electrical power generation and control; circuit protection devices; and other electrical systems likely to be encountered by an aircraft maintenance technician.
+This course meets the requirements of Federal Aviation Regulation (FAR) Part 147, Appendix D; Section II: Subjects A & C. It is intended for students majoring in Aviation Maintenance Technology or those seeking a Federal Aviation Administration (FAA) Mechanics Certificate with Powerplant rating.
 (FT) AA/AS; CSU.

-111C Reciprocating Engines I 3 hours lecture, 3 units Grade Only
+111C Reciprocating Engines I